microsoft/ELL/docs/tutorials/Boosting-classifier-accuracy-by-grouping-categories/index.md

 *by Chris Lovett, Byron Changuion, Ofer Dekel, and Lisa Ong*

-In this tutorial, we will take an image classification model that was trained to recognize 1000 different image categories and use it to solve a simpler classification problem: distinguishing between *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
-We will see how a model with low classification accuracy on the original 1000-class problem can have a sufficiently high accuracy on the simpler 3-class problem.
-We will write a Python script that reads images from the camera, and prints `Woof!` if it sees a dog and `Meow!` if it sees a cat, as well as showing the class `Dog` or `Cat` as the window header text.
+The pretrained models in the [Embedded Learning Library (ELL) gallery](/ELL/gallery/) are trained to identify 1,000 different image categories (see the category names [here](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt)).
+This tutorial uses that image classification model to help solve a simpler classification problem: distinguishing among *dogs*, *cats*, and *other* (anything that isn't a dog or a cat).
+This classification model has an error rate of 64% on the 1,000-class problem, but it has a low error rate of just 5.7% on the 3-class problem.

-Lastly, the [Advanced features](#advanced-features) section describes how to use callbacks with the model.
+The tutorial includes instructions for a Python script that reads images from the camera and prints `Woof!` for dog recognition and `Meow!` for cat recognition while showing the class *Dog* or *Cat* as the window header text.
+In addition, the **Next steps** section describes how to include sound clips and also how to use callbacks with the model.

 ---

 ![screenshot](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/Screenshot.jpg)

-#### Materials
+## Before you begin
+Complete the following steps before starting the tutorial.
+* Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
+* Follow the instructions for [setting up your Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
+* Optional: Complete the tutorial [Getting started with image classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/) to learn how to produce a Python wrapper for an ELL model.

+## What you will need

 * Laptop or desktop computer
 * Raspberry Pi 3
 * Raspberry Pi camera or USB webcam
-* *optional* - Active cooling attachment (see our [tutorial on cooling your Pi](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/))
+* Optional: active cooling attachment (refer to the [tutorial on cooling your Pi](/ELL/tutorials/Active-cooling-your-Raspberry-Pi-3/))

-#### Prerequisites

-* Install ELL on your computer ([Windows](https://github.com/Microsoft/ELL/blob/master/INSTALL-Windows.md), [Ubuntu Linux](https://github.com/Microsoft/ELL/blob/master/INSTALL-Ubuntu.md), [macOS](https://github.com/Microsoft/ELL/blob/master/INSTALL-Mac.md)).
-* Follow the instructions for [setting up your Raspberry Pi](/ELL/tutorials/Setting-up-your-Raspberry-Pi).
-* Complete the basic tutorial, [Getting started with image classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), to learn how to produce a Python wrapper for an ELL model.

-## Overview

-The pre-trained models in the [ELL gallery](/ELL/gallery/) are trained to identify 1000 different image categories (see the category names [here](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt)).
-Often times, we are only interested in a subset of these categories and we don't require the fine-grained categorization that the model was trained to provide.
-For example, we may want to distinguish between images of dogs versus images of cats, whereas the model is actually trained to distinguish between several different varieties of cats and over 100 different dog breeds.

-The dogs versus cats classification problem is easier than the original 1000 class problem, so a model that isn't very accurate on the original problem may be perfectly adequate for the simpler problem.
-Specifically, we will use a model that has an error rate of 64% on the 1000-class problem, but only 5.7% on the 3-class problem.
-We will write a script that grabs a frame from a camera, outputs a `Woof!`when it recognizes a dog, and `Meow!` when it recognizes a cat.

-## Step 1: Deploy a pre-trained model on the Raspberry Pi
+## Deploy a pretrained model on the Raspberry Pi device

-Start by repeating the steps of the basic tutorial, [Getting Started with Image Classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with [this faster and less accurate model](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I160x160x3CMCMBMBMBMBMC1AS/d_I160x160x3CMCMBMBMBMBMC1AS.ell.zip).
-Namely, download the model to your computer, use the `wrap` tool to compile it for the Raspberry Pi, copy the resulting CMake project to the Pi, and build it there.
-After completing these steps, you should have a Python module on your Pi named `model`.
+You'll start by repeating the steps of [Getting Started with Image Classification on Raspberry Pi](/ELL/tutorials/Getting-started-with-image-classification-on-the-Raspberry-Pi/), but replace the model suggested in that tutorial with [this faster and less accurate model](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I160x160x3CMCMBMBMBMBMC1AS/d_I160x160x3CMCMBMBMBMBMC1AS.ell.zip).
+Use this general process:

+1. Download [the model](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/d_I160x160x3CMCMBMBMBMBMC1AS/d_I160x160x3CMCMBMBMBMBMC1AS.ell.zip) to your computer.
+2. Use the `wrap` tool to compile it for the Raspberry Pi device.
+3. Copy the resulting CMake project to the Pi device.
+4. Build the project on the Pi device.

+Now, a Python module named `model` is on your Pi device.

-Copy the following files to your Pi.
+Copy the following files to your Pi device.
 - [dogs.txt](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/dogs.txt)
 - [cats.txt](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/cats.txt)
 - [tutorial_helpers.py](/ELL/tutorials/shared/tutorial_helpers.py)
 - [categories.txt](https://github.com/Microsoft/ELL-models/raw/master/models/ILSVRC2012/categories.txt)

-## Step 2: Write a script
+## Write a script

-We will write a Python script that invokes the model on a Raspberry Pi, groups the categories as described above, and takes action if a dog or cat is recognized.
+Next, you'll write a Python script that invokes the model on your Raspberry Pi device, groups the categories as described above, and takes action when a dog or cat is recognized.
 If you just want the code, copy the complete script from [here](/ELL/tutorials/Boosting-classifier-accuracy-by-grouping-categories/pets.py).
 Otherwise, create an empty text file named `pets.py` and copy in the code snippets below.

-First, import the required modules.
+Import the required modules.

 ```python
 import cv2
 import tutorial_helpers as helpers
 ```

-Also, import the Python module for the compiled ELL model.
+Import the Python module for the compiled ELL model.

 ```python
 import model
 ```

-As in previous tutorials, define a helper function that reads images from the camera.
+Define a helper function that reads images from the camera.

 ```python
 def get_image_from_camera(camera):